IloBe/Customer-Segmentation-and-Classification-Master/README.md

 3. The final [<i>Kaggle competition</i>](https://www.kaggle.com/c/udacity-arvato-identify-customers) where the scoring with other fellow students happens.<br>
   My PoC ranking for the first submitted best model try is:
   ![Kaggle ranking:][image2]

+  And at the final leaderboard after usage of the test data the ranking changed to:
+  ![Final Leaderboard with 70% test data:][image3]

 And about the <b>notebooks</b>:<br>
 The first notebook - <i>Arvato_Project_Workbook-PoC-Part1_V01</i> - includes the ETL and the unsupervised learning topics, the supervised learning and the Kaggle competition ranking part of the project are implemented in a second Jupyter notebook - <i>Arvato_Project_Workbook-PoC-Part2-3_V01</i>.